knandersen/slackgpt/README.md

 This project is inspired by
 [Morten Just and the idea of "team as code"](https://twitter.com/mortenjust/status/1638068433127366657).

+# Usage

+Follow the installation steps below to set up your Slack app and run the NodeJS server locally or deployed somewhere.

+The app will create a `@SlackGPT` user inside the slack instance.
+You interact with the user by mentioning it in a channel.
+How the bot behaves inside a channel depends on your configuration in [`channels.json`](/channels.json) where you map a channel to a behavior, e.g.

+Mentioning `@SlackGPT` in `#ai-copywriter` will cause the bot to prompt OpenAI GPT using the following instruction:

+> You are an AI copywriter assistant.
+>
+> - Follow the user's requirements carefully & to the letter.
+> - First think step-by-step - describe your plan for what to write, written out
+  > in great detail
+> - Then output your writing in a single block
+> - Minimise any other prose

+# Installation

-# 1. Set up Slack app and retrieve tokens
+## 1. Set up Slack app and retrieve tokens

 I followed this guide [https://www.twilio.com/blog/how-to-build-a-slackbot-in-socket-mode-with-python]() and adapted it slightly:

-## 1.1 Create the Slackbot
+### 1.1 Create the Slackbot

 1. Navigate to the [Slack apps dashboard](https://api.slack.com/apps) for the Slack API.